 Legends of Runeterra champions: every one in the game

 Legends of Runeterra vault: earn rewards weekly

-Split into six regions, the Legends of Runeterra cards encompass a long list of powerful mechanics, from halting enemy attacks for a round, to having strong post-death effects.
-The open beta introduces many keywords, and more are likely to be added in the future, so I'll continue to update this guide.
-Simply refer back to this list when you need a refresher on how to effectively use your allies and spells.
+Legends of Runeterra cards contain a long list of powerful mechanics, from stealing health, to having strong post-death effects.
+More effects and abilities are bound to be added in the future, so I'll continue to update this guide.
+For now, here's a refresher on how to effectively use your spells and allies.

 Legends of Runeterra cards: keywords, abilities, and layout

 - Cost: The value in the blue circle.
 Outlines how many mana gems you have to spend to play the card.

 - Power: The value in the orange shape.
 Outlines how much damage the unit can deal when they attack.

 - Health: The value in the red shape.
 Outlines how much damage the unit can withstand before dying.

 There are several keywords that appear across the Legends of Runeterra cards descriptions.
 These cover effects, card behaviour, and basic actions.

 - Allegiance: If the next card in your deck is from the same region, gain a buff when you summon this unit.